JamionW/soccer-prediction-app/README.md

     *   Currently this does not have an API endpoint.
 It can be run locally by an admin, and then the matches may be uploaded to the database.

 2.  **ASA API**:
+    *   Thank you to American Soccer Analysis for the public data, allowing this to be possible at all.
+It can be found at https://www.americansocceranalysis.com/.
     *   The primary source for historical game data, team statistics (including expected goals - xG).
     *   Data is fetched when a new season's data is explicitly loaded (via an admin endpoint) or when simulations require data not yet in the local database.
     *   Relevant functions: `DatabaseManager.load_historical_season()`, `DatabaseManager.get_or_fetch_team_xg()`.